 Entrusted parties such as the recruitment panel or the Graduate Development Program Manager may be made aware that you have opted into the scheme for the purposes of support and reasonable adjustment/s.

-We provide reasonable adjustments to people with a disability such as access, equipment or other practical support at relevant stages of the recruitment process.
-Please let us know if you need any adjustments by contacting the Recruitment Programs Coordinator on 02 6274 6161 or firstname.lastname@example.org.
+We provide reasonable adjustments to people with disability such as access, equipment or other practical support at relevant stages of the recruitment process.
+Please let us know if you need any adjustments by contacting the Entry Level Programs Team on (02) 6274 6161 or firstname.lastname@example.org.
 Reasonable adjustments are also made on the job for people with disability.
 What do we mean by disability?

 For the purposes of the RecruitAbility scheme, ‘disability’ is based on the Australian Bureau of Statistics definition and is a current limitation, restriction or impairment, which has lasted, or is likely to last, for at least six months and restricts everyday activities.
 This includes:

 - loss of sight (not corrected by glasses or contact lenses)